A. L. Steiner: Greater New York (2010)

 Steiner was one of 68 artists to participate in MoMA PS1's quinquennial exhibition, Greater New York.
 Her contribution, entitled Angry, Articulate, Inevitable, consisted of a collage of Steiner's photographs spanned across several walls.

 1 Million Photos, 1 Euro Each (minimum order) (2005)

 1 million Photos, 1 Euro Each is a wall-to-wall, floor-to-ceiling collage installed at the John Connelly Presents' project room.
 It consists of photographs (mostly of women but also of men) and sexual nature shots of varying size.
 There is also a small television playing a rapid-fire, stop-action loop of the photographs on the wall and others, with text (often the title of the work) between them.

 Activism

 W.A.G.E.

 A. L. Steiner is a co-founder of Working Artists and the Greater Economy (W.A.G.E.) a New York-based activist group founded in 2008.
-W.A.G.E advocates that artists, performers and independent curators working with US institutions should be compensated for their work.
+W.A.G.E advocates that artists, performers and independent curators working with US institutions should be compensated fairly for their work.